metabase/metabase/docs/enterprise-guide/saml-auth0.md

 | SAML Identity Provider Certificate | Open the Identity Provider Metadata link and copy the string under the X509Certificate tag
 ---

-The "SAML Application Name" value can be left as the default one (Metabase)
+The SAML Application Name" value can be left as the default one (Metabase).

 Click in Save and enable SAML in Metabase with the toggle in the top of the page and you are good to go!